mari1647iv/sentiment-analyzer/README.md

 ## Proccess

-1. We extract the github comments from https://github.com/ubuntu/microk8s repository
+1. We extract the github comments from repository via Github API.
-2. We process the comments using NLTK tool since they have open API that is comfortable to use
+2. We prerocess the comments using NLTK toolkit since they have open API that is comfortable to use.

- NLTK returns the probablity of the comment being positive, negative or neutral
+3. NLTK returns the probablity of the comment being positive, negative or neutral.
+The label is assigned for the further model precision measurement.

-4. We analyze the results
+4. We train and tune our model on the 70% of the comments dataset and test it against the remaining 30%.
+5. We gather the sentiment metrics from the dataset with issue-structured comments and analyze the results.

 ## Results

-We analyzed ~15k comments
+We analyzed ~15k comments.
+The summary is presented below:

-Please check the summary below:

 ![image](./img/rq2/resolved_issues.png)